 Dear Potential State Officer Candidate,

-I hope you are having a great start to your spring semester!
-Springtime brings many opportunities for involvement within the FFA, but of them all, the most valuable could be taking part in the state officer candidate process for the selection of the 2020-2021 Kansas FFA State Officer Team.
-If you have considered serving the Kansas FFA Association as a state FFA officer, it’s extremely important that you begin this process!
+I hope you are having a wonderful start to your spring semester!
+The challenges we have faced over the past several months didn’t disappear at the turn of the new year, but 2021 still has plenty of exciting opportunities.
+Members, advisors, and supporters alike are working hard all across the state to continue providing opportunities for growth and involvement, one of the greatest of these could be taking part in the state officer candidate process for the selection of the 2021-2022 Kansas FFA State Officer Team.
+If you have considered serving in the role of a state officer it’s vital that you begin the process now!

 If you can envision making that commitment, possess a desire to serve the Kansas FFA Association, and are driven to grow yourself, then I strongly encourage you to participate in the state officer selection process!
 It is an opportunity that I can assure you will not regret.
-The growth occurring and memories made during the process are indescribable.
-The first step is to submit your Intent to Run form, which can be found on the Kansas FFA Association website and is due postmarked no later than March 1, 2020.
+The growth and memories made during the process will impact you for years to come.
+The first step is to submit your Intent to Run form, which can be found on the Kansas FFA Association website and is due March 1, 2021.
 If you’re at all considering running, submit your Intent to Run, which gets you on our list for information about the soon-following application and growth opportunities.
-If you have any questions or concerns regarding the process, please reference the candidate handbook, your complete encyclopedia for everything state officer selection, or please don’t hesitate to email me at email@example.com.
+If you have any questions or concerns regarding the process, please reference the candidate handbook which will be posted by February 15, your complete encyclopedia for everything state officer selection, or please don’t hesitate to email me at firstname.lastname@example.org.
 I appreciate your time and can’t wait to see you and many members apply for this once-in-a-lifetime opportunity!

 Living to serve,

 "It’s hard to describe accurately with words.
 The networking, the connections, the personal growth—you hear that’s what one can gain from being a state officer.
 In truth, the improvement and experiences go much farther."